pythonwithalex/mynotes/Linux/RaspberryPiTutorial1.md

 You can find the raspberry pi with the Terminal application in a few ways:

 ##### Method 1: Find it through your Wi-Fi Router

 1. Log into the admin panel of your wifi router and look for connected devices.
-It may reveal the hostname and ip of the pi.
-It showed mine as hostname raspberrypi with ip address 192.168.1.10.
-However, your wireless router software may not support this.
+It may reveal the hostname and IP address of the pi.
+It showed mine as hostname raspberrypi with the IP address 192.168.1.10.
+However, if your wireless router's firmware is old, it software may not show you this information.

 ##### Method 2: Use nmap for MAC/BSD